The extreme Coronavirus is spreading throughout the world.

 When much data is gathered into a short period, maybe become overloaded when attempting to separate reality from noise.

 One of social media’s current limitations is the potential to spread false information, confusing and distracting easily.

 Trained scientists and physicians are expected to be pioneers in disseminating fact-based knowledge to the general public.

 It is important to control social media conversations during crisis times to provide accurate and helpful information and awareness to the masses seeking answers.

-Although scrolling through social media, especially Instagram has some disadvantages but we all enjoy it, has recently more than just entertainment.
+Although scrolling through social media, especially Instagram has some disadvantages, we all enjoy it; it has recently more than just entertainment.